christiansievers/memorial.sh/raspberry_pi_disk_image.md

 ## How do I get it running?

-All that is left to do is to clone the disk image back to a fresh SD card, following i.e. [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+Clone the disk image back to a fresh SD card, following i.e. [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 Then plug the Raspberry into your local Ethernet network.
 If you want it to show what it's doing, connect it to a screen, but that's optional.
 Then connect it to power, and leave it running.
 That's literally it.

 ### Some technical details